 Maus is a haunting tale within a tale.
 Vladek's harrowing story of survival is woven into the author's account of his tortured relationship with his aging father.
 Against the backdrop of guilt brought by survival, they stage a normal life of small arguments and unhappy visits.
 This astonishing retelling of our century's grisliest news is a story of survival, not only of Vladek but of the children who survive even the survivors.
 Maus studies the bloody pawprints of history and tracks its meaning for all of us.

-This item comes signed by legendary creator Art Spiegelman!
+This hardcover comes signed by legendary creator Art Spiegelman!